-To perform a type 18 Substitution, the MDP may use an alternative method of Substitution subject to agreement with the affected FRMP, the ENLR (where appropriate) and the LNSP for the connection point.
-The specifics of this Substitution type may involve;
+To perform a type 18 Substitution, the MDP may use an alternative method of Substitution subject to agreement in accordance with 3.2(g)(ii) with the affected FRMP, the ENLR (where appropriate) and the LNSP for the connection point.
+The specifics of this Substitution type may involve:

-(a) a globally applied method, or
+- (a) a globally applied method, or - (b) a method where an adjusted profile is used to take into account local conditions that affect consumption (e.g. local holiday, End User shutdown or Extreme Weather), or - (c) where alternative metering data may be available for quality checks and minor adjustments of an estimated profile, such as using metering register data, or - (d) Where an alternative data source is provided.

-- (b) a method where an adjusted profile is used to take into account local conditions that affect consumption (e.g. local holiday, End User shutdown or Extreme Weather), or - (c) where alternative metering data may be available for quality checks and minor adjustments of an estimated profile, such as using metering register data. - 3.3.9.
-Type 19 Zero
+3.3.9.
+Type 19 - Zero